 The New York Times

 The renowned Ken Ken crossword puzzle courtesy of The New York Times runs with Flutter.
 Flutter helps Ken Ken become accessible to all crossword do-ers.

 Rather than rewriting their puzzle apps for every different platform, they’re sharing codebases between iOS, Android, Mac, Windows, and Linux.

-Google Assistant is the voice that pops up every time you ask a question to the ether –- that ether being your Android or iOS smart device.
+Google Assistant is the voice that pops up every time you ask a question to the ether – that ether being your Android or iOS smart device, assuming you have the app installed.
 From your daily news and weather to your Google Home, Google Assistant works with Flutter to make it happen.

 When it comes to housing, you need to be in the know always.
 With Flutter, Realtor.com can give you live updates to listings so you never miss a thing.

 React Native is yet another open-source framework for building mobile applications.Built by Facebook, the framework supportsdevelopment for Android, Android TV, iOS, macOS, tvOS, Web, Windows, and Universal Windows Platform (UWP).